nicoxmk/Tic-Tac-Toe/README.md

 This is a 3D version of Tic-Tac-Toe Game written in C++ language, and is played by one PLAYER against the COMPUTER.

 It has 3 boards of 3x3 cells each.
 To win a player must have a series of 3 consecutive cells marked with the same symbol either within the same board or across the 3 boards.
-If across the 3 boards, the winning situation will be:

 By Nico Mingkun Xia: mingkun.xia@mail.mcgill.ca
 # Download
-Clone the Tic-Tac-Toe package and run main.cpp
+Clone the Tic-Tac-Toe package and run “main.cpp”